 The State of Social Media Marketing 2017: Agency Edition

-In our 2017 State of Social Media Marketing Agency Report, we discovered that social marketers at agencies are doing a lot for their clients: creating content, monitoring social media profiles, and building strategies from the ground up, while providing social analytics support and campaign analysis.
+In our 2017 State of Social Media Marketing Agency Report, we discovered that social marketers at agencies are doing a lot for their clients: creating content, monitoring social media profiles, and building strategies from the ground up, while providing social analytics support and data and campaign analysis.

 While social analytics is an important service that agencies provide for clients, agencies are struggling to find the budget necessary to gain access to all relevant social data.
 Once the data is obtained, agencies are unsure of how exactly the data should be used to better support their clients.

 Our survey found that 43.6% of agencies said they disagree or strongly disagree that they know how to use social data to adjust their clients’ social strategies.

 Data is a social marketer’s best friend, and it can be used to inform more strategic and effective social campaigns.
 Our survey revealed that more than a third of agencies provide social analytics support to nearly all of their clients, indicating that social data is crucial in reporting back to clients the success of their social campaigns.

 Since social analytics is so integral to how agencies support clients, we wanted to learn more about how agencies are collecting social data.
 Our survey found that most agencies (47.2%) are using native platform analytics to gather social data, followed by external social analytics softwares.
 A small number of agencies (10.4%) are manually monitoring social media accounts to gain insight into campaign effectiveness.